sadickam/sdg-classification-bert/README.md

 You can access the streamlit app at: https://sadickam-sdg-classification-bert-main-pypeui.streamlit.app/ The app has the following key functions:
 - _**Single text prediction:**_ copy/paste or type in a text box
-- _**Multiple text prediction:**_ upload a csv file (Note: The column contaning the text to be predicted must be title **"text_inputs"**.
+- _**Multiple text prediction:**_ upload a csv file (Note: The column contaning the texts to be predicted must be title **"text_inputs"**.
 The app will generate an output csv file that you can download.
 This downloadable file will include all the original columns in the uploaded cvs, a column for predicted SDGs, and a columns prediction probability scores.
+If any of the text in text_inputs is longer that the maximum model sequence length of approximately 512 words, it will be automatically trancated.
+For now, if you want to analyse large documents using this model or streamlit app, I will recommend breaking the document into 400 to 500 word chunks, have each chunk in a cell in the **"text_inputs"** column of your cvs file.
+Hence, you can analyse large document page by page, where the text on each page will be in a csv cell.

+In future updates of this app, support for directly analysing pdf documents may be added for ease of analysing large documents.

 ### Use fine tuned BERT Transformer model directly
 If you would like to directly use the fine tuned BERT model, you can easily achieve that unsing the code below: